 There is a significant debate concerning Bartholdi’s sources of inspiration for the creation of the Statue of Liberty.
 Although the sculptor always maintained that it is truly an original piece, some think that he used the main characteristics of one of his former projects, designed for the Suez channel but never implemented: a lighthouse representing the goddess Libertas (from the Roman pantheon), dressed as an Egyptian peasant, whose light would come from a frontal headband and a torch pointed at the sky.
 It is also possible to see the Statue of Liberty as the heiress of the Colossus of Rhodes, one of the Seven Wonders of the Ancient World.

-The strict expression on the statue’s face makes it look like Bartholdi’s mother, Charlotte, who he was very close to.
+The strict expression on the statue’s face makes it look like Bartholdi’s mother, Charlotte, to who he was very close.
 The sculptor never rejected this idea, but it is also possible that he simply created a more neutral synthesis of the feminine face.

 Gustave Eiffel designed the steel structure which supports the leaves of lead, and gold in the torch casing, that Bartholdi shaped from the inside.

 The construction of the Statue of Liberty in Paris